 Specifically, the Power Circle experience includes:

-Supporters who generously provide gifts over $25,000 are admitted into the GATE Power Circle.
+Supporters who generously provide gifts over $25,000 (can be payable over 5 years) are admitted into the GATE Power Circle.

 Power Circle members will have an opportunity to meet with the faculty leadership and program team, spending 2-3 hours evaluating and discussing the member’s impact aspirations.
 The outcome of this meeting is a membership charter which outlines opportunities to collaborate.

 Power Circle members will gain admission to the annual GATE conference, alongside notable senior executives, business leaders and policy makers.
 As part of the annual conference, members will also have an opportunity to participate in a workshop and will be invited to a pre-conference member reception.

 Power Circle members will have the opportunity to attend and receive preferential seating at up to 10 public lectures at the Rotman School of Management featuring leading thinkers active in the gender and economy space.